pdnpa/tof/README.md

 # National Parks Analysis in England

 ## Overview
 This repository provides tools and workflows for spatial analysis of the 10 National Parks in England.
-It focuses on processing, analyzing, and visualizing data related to priority habitats, constraints, and remaining areas within these parks.
+It focuses on processing, analysing, and visualising data related to priority habitats, constraints, and remaining areas within these parks.
 The outputs support land management, conservation planning, and policy-making.

 ---

 ## Objectives
 - Clip spatial data to National Park boundaries.
 - Generate constraints matrices for each National Park.
-- Visualize and analyze the relationships between priority habitats, constraints, and remaining areas within National Park boundaries.
+- Visualise and analyse the relationships between priority habitats, constraints, and remaining areas within National Park boundaries.
 - Extend the analysis to all 10 National Parks in England with reproducible workflows.

 ---